Baby chiropractic frequently asked questions.

 What about the negative media?

 Despite recent media and negative press associated with chiropractic care for children, chiropractic continues to uphold it’s exemplary safety record and gentle approach to children’s health.
 Many families are starting to search for alternative health options, and wanting to follow a more natural approach to health.
 By providing chiropractic and nutritional support in one consultation, I am continuing to help many families in raising happy, healthy children.
-We cover some of the media in our safety of chiropractic post.
+I cover some of the media in my safety of chiropractic post.

 How is baby chiropractic different from adults?